varnish/Varnish-Book/varnish_book.rst

   provides information about specific clients and requests).
 - Varnishstat, used to access global counters (Provides overall statistics, e.g the number of total requests, number of objects and more)
+- If you have multiple Varnish instances on the same machine, you need to specify ``-n <name>`` both when starting Varnish and when starting the corresponding tools.

 .. container:: handout